balfiere/quartz/content/ocr for language learning.md

 ### thai only: python_thai_ocr

-i typically prefer using [python_thai_ocr](https://github.com/nanonymoussu/python_thai_ocr/tree/main) over `ocrmypdf`, i find it gives more accurate results (even though they both use tesseract... idk what's up with that). the github page has instructions on how to use it, but i find that it often crashes and uses tons of cpu power when running on pdfs compared to images. to bypass the issue, i instead turn the pdf into a folder of images (if they aren't already just images) and simply run a script that processes each image individually, appending the output of each page to a text file:
+i typically prefer using [python_thai_ocr](https://github.com/nanonymoussu/python_thai_ocr/tree/main) over `ocrmypdf`, i find it gives more accurate results (even though they both use tesseract… idk what's up with that). the github page has instructions on how to use it, but i find that it often crashes and uses tons of cpu power when running on pdfs compared to images. to bypass the issue, i instead turn the pdf into a folder of images (if they aren't already just images) and simply run a script that processes each image individually, appending the output of each page to a text file:

 ```bash
 #!/bin/bash